Why Your ROAS Is Lying to You

 Quick answer

-Platform-reported ROAS is almost always inflated because each platform claims the same conversion and counts gross revenue before refunds, discounts, and cost of goods.
+Return on ad spend measures revenue per dollar of ad spend — but the number in your ad account counts gross, platform-claimed revenue before refunds, discounts, and cost of goods, so it almost always overstates reality.
 The number you can bank is profit-on-ad-spend, deduplicated across channels and reconciled to your CRM.

 TL;DR